Religious Freedom Arguments Give Rise To Executive Order Battle

 Some of Trump's executive actions will be easier than others to reverse.
 The directive to weaken enforcement of the Johnson Amendment could be countered simply by mandating strengthened enforcement.
 Other issues could be settled through the courts.

-An HHS-issued "conscience rule" that would allow health care workers to refuse to provide medical services that conflict with their moral and religious beliefs has faced several court challenges and is now on appeal before the U.S. Court of Appeals for the Second Circuit.
-The AU's Lazer says a Biden administration could simply decline to defend the rule.
+An HHS-issued "conscience rule" that would allow health care workers to refuse to provide medical services that conflict with their moral and religious beliefs has faced several court challenges and is now on appeal before the U.S. Court of Appeals for the 2nd Circuit.
+Laser says a Biden administration could simply decline to defend the rule.

-"We would expect that the Biden administration would not carry forward with any type of appeal," Lazer says. "[That] would cut that off at the knees."
+"We would expect that the Biden administration would not carry forward with any type of appeal," Laser says. "[That] would cut that off at the knees."

 Some of Trump's directives would be vigorously defended by outside groups, however, particularly where they concern sexuality and marriage.